 - Having reviewed all relevant factors, it is clear that there is a requirement for someone to live at this farm in order to appropriately manage it and ensure that the animals receive the appropriate care that they require, as well as allowing the business to move forward and grow.
-Should a permanent dwelling not be approved, then it will be difficult for the Applicant to continue to operate his farming enterprise at Winterhill Farm in a sustainable manner and grow the business in the way that is now required to sustain it. - This document clarifies why the alternative situation whereby the Applicant will have to travel to and from his home several times a day, is untenable.
+Should a permanent dwelling not be approved, then it will be difficult for the Applicant to continue to operate his farming enterprise at Winterhill Farm in a sustainable manner. - This document clarifies why the alternative situation whereby the Applicant has to travel to and from his home several times a day, is untenable.
 The only way that the Applicant can continue to provide the essential care at short notice that is required at Winterhill Farm is by developing a dwelling at the farm itself. - At a time when investment in agriculture is extremely low, and more and more farmers are leaving the industry, it is considered that this application should be viewed positively.
-Essential modest residential development such as this which helps preserve an existing and expanding farming enterprise is considered to be the least obtrusive solution to ensure that the farm can continue to operate on a sustainable basis. - To allow this established agricultural business to continue to be developed in a sustainable way, it is considered that the development of a permanent dwelling is an acceptable proposal which is in full accordance with the requirements of sustainable development, and one that is fully justified.
+Essential modest residential development such as this which helps preserve an existing and expanding farming enterprise is considered to be the least obtrusive solution to ensure that the farm can continue to operate on a sustainable basis.

-This proposal will bring economic and social benefits to an existing rural farm business, which in turn will help to preserve the landscape characteristics of his traditional local farm, while having minimal impact on the environment due to its sustainable location, design and small scale.
+- To allow this established agricultural business to continue to be developed in a sustainable way, it is considered that the development of a permanent dwelling is an acceptable proposal which is in full accordance with the requirements of sustainable development, and one that is fully justified. - This proposal will bring economic and social benefits to an existing rural farm business, which in turn will help to preserve the landscape characteristics of his traditional local farm, while having minimal impact on the environment due to its sustainable location, design and small scale.
 This statement sets out how the proposal complies with all relevant planning policies.